The American Revolution

 The war was noted for some brilliant frigate actions on the part of the young US navy, several abortive US raids into British-held Canada, the burning of the White House by British troops, and an unsuccessful British attack on New Orleans.
 The war ended in 1815 with neither side able to claim a victory.

-The early decades of the USA were characterised by partisan politics within Congress.
+The early decades of the USA were characterized by partisan politics within Congress.
 The ending of the War of 1812, however, ushered in a period of political quiescence known as the “Era of Good Feeling”.
 This was achieved largely by leaving contentious issues alone.
 There was one issue which simply could not be ignored for long, however: slavery.

 The whole issue was exacerbated by mutual incomprehension, contempt even: the northerners saw little to admire in the privileged, effete southern gentlemen they met, who in turn despised the rough manners and thrusting (or as they saw them, dishonest) ways of northerners.